-- A) There are blue BMCC Emergency Call Boxes in the hallways, on each floor.
-These Call Boxes will connect you directly to BMCC's Public Safety office; - B) You can dial: x8080(or 212 220-8080) which will connect you directly to BMCC's Public Safety; 24 hours a day.
+A) There are blue BMCC Emergency Call Boxes and video intercoms in the hallways, on each floor.
+These Call Boxes will connect you directly to BMCC's Public Safety office; B) You can dial: x8080(or 212 220-8080) which will connect you directly to BMCC's Public Safety; 24 hours a day.